RESOURCES

 When Recharts Isn't Enough

-Recharts handles common chart types well — line, bar, pie, area, scatter.
-But production dashboards often need more: Sankey diagrams, geo maps, Gantt charts, gauges, waterfall charts, pivot tables.
-For a broader comparison of options, see our guides on React chart libraries and JavaScript chart libraries.
+Recharts covers the common chart types - line, bar, pie, area, scatter - really well.
+But production React dashboards often outgrow it: Sankey diagrams, geo maps, Gantt charts, gauges, waterfall charts, pivot tables.
+Each new chart type is either a multi-day D3 project or a dependency bump to something heavier like ECharts.

 Step 6: Authentication and Role-Based Access Control

-Production dashboards need authentication.
+Production React dashboards need authentication.
 Here's a minimal JWT pattern with React Router.

 src/hooks/useAuth.ts: